amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Warranty.md

 The need for a warranty period should be determined during [delivery planning](../Delivery-Planning/).

-The warranty plan must be produced and adapted throughout the implementation process, and must be agreed and communicated as alongside [release planning](../Problem-Governance/Release-Planning.md), and in advance of any releases.
+The warranty plan must be produced and adapted throughout the implementation process, and must be agreed and communicated alongside [release planning](../Problem-Governance/Release-Planning.md), and in advance of any releases.